ilearnio/module-alias/README.md

 This module does not play well with:

+- Front-end JavaScript code.
+Module-alias is designed for server side so do not expect it to work with front-end frameworks (React, Vue, ...) as they tend to use Webpack.
+Use Webpack's [resolve.alias](https://webpack.js.org/configuration/resolve/#resolvealias) mechanism instead.
 - [Jest](https://jestjs.io), which discards node's module system entirely to use it's own module system, bypassing module-alias.
-- All kinds of front-end frameworks (React, Vue, ...), as they tend to use Webpack.
-Use Webpack's [resolve.alias](https://webpack.js.org/configuration/resolve/#resolvealias) mechanism instead.
 - The [NCC compiler](https://github.com/zeit/ncc), as it uses WebPack under the hood without exposing properties, such as resolve.alias.
 It is not [something they wish to do](https://github.com/zeit/ncc/pull/460).

 ## How it works?